 Medellín is no longer a murder capital, Bogotá is now a place to be explored, not feared and with a peace agreement finally reached between the Nobel Peace Prize winning President Juan Manuel Santos and the FARC (a violent guerrilla group), the country is slowly climbing out of its tumultuous past and looking towards a bright and safe future.

-When you travel Colombia, you’ll find that the people here are extremely friendly and hospitable, the food is tasty (especially around the coast), and thanks to a 2014 and 2015 crash of the peso, it’s now more affordable than ever.
+When backpacking Colombia, you’ll find that the people here are extremely friendly and hospitable, the food is tasty (especially around the coast), and thanks to a 2014 and 2015 crash of the peso, it’s now more affordable than ever.

-We spent 6 weeks in Colombia and have used our travel knowledge, plus information we gained from expats and local Colombians to put together this epic free guide.
-You won’t find a more in-depth travel guide to Colombia anywhere else online.
+We spent 6 weeks backpacking Colombia and have used our travel knowledge, plus information we gained from expats and local Colombians to put together this epic free guide.
+You won’t find a more in-depth backpacking guide to Colombia anywhere else online.
+There are endless things to do in Colombia, and it’s one of our favourite countries to date!

 Our Travel Guides cover everything from travel budgets and transportation options, to off the beaten path destinations and mobile data plans.
-If you’re planning on travelling to Colombia, you’ve come to the right place.
+If you’re planning on backpacking Colombia, you’ve come to the right place.

-This article is geared towards budget travellers, but we’ll also touch on some of the mid-range options as well.
+This Colombia travel blog article is geared towards budget travellers, but we’ll also touch on some of the mid-range options as well.

 Budget: $60/day for 2 people or $40 / day for 1 person

 This is one of the most budget-friendly destinations in South America and it offers some of the coolest hostels in the entire region.
-If you’re going to travel Colombia on the budget end, staying in the cheapest hostel rooms, eating local food, taking local transport and limiting your tours and activities, then the budget above will be sufficient.
+If you’re backpacking Colombia on the budget end, staying in the cheapest hostel rooms, eating local food, taking local transport and limiting your tours and activities, then the budget above will be sufficient.

 If, like us, you like to step it up a little bit, stay in nicer hostel double rooms or midrange hotels, drink wine, eat a mix of street food and restaurant fare and enjoy quite a few tours and activities, then expect to spend around $100 / day for 2 people or $65 for 1 person.